MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-bigcommerce-provider.md

           5. Search for **BigCommerce** and then select the connector.

-          7. Enter the following information: **Connection Name**: enter a name of your choice;**API Key**: enter the BigCommerce API key.
-You can retrieve it by following the instructions here: https://<your store hash code>.mybigcommerce.com/manage/settings/auth/api-accounts.
+          7. Enter the following information:
+              - **Connection Name**: Enter a name of your choice.
+              - **API Key**: Enter the BigCommerce API key.
+You can retrieve it by following the instructions here: https://<your store hash code>.mybigcommerce.com/manage/settings/auth/api-accounts

           9. Save the connection.